 Data for PHP patients are currently tracked and entered in a Microsoft Access database by program personnel.
-For the purposes of this evaluation, a password protected, electronic copy of this database was sent to the Center for Rural Health and Research at Georgia Southern University.
+For the purposes of this evaluation, a password protected, electronic copy of this database was sent to the Jiann-Ping Hsu College of Public Health (JPHCOPH) at Georgia Southern University.
+All identifying information was removed from this database prior to sending to the JPHCOPH.
 Five data tables were extracted from this database and formed the basis of the evaluation.
 Specific variables provided to evaluators can be found in Appendix 1.
 Descriptive analysis of select variables is included in this report.

-For the purposes of analysis and reporting, annual participation in the PHP program was defined as having some level of recorded activity from July 1, 2013 through June 30, 2014.
+For the purposes of analysis and reporting, annual participation in the PHP program was defined as having some level of recorded activity from July 1, 2015 through June 30, 2016.
 Specific criteria for determining participation included the following:

-- ✓ Initial contact occurring during the assessment period; or - ✓ At least one recorded assessment during the assessment period; or - ✓ A recorded delivery date during the assessment period; or
+- ✓ At least one recorded assessment during the assessment period; or - ✓ A recorded delivery date during the assessment period; or